Advanced KMP: UI Sharing Strategies with Compose Multiplatform

 Table of Contents

 Kotlin Multiplatform (KMP) has matured significantly.
-As discussed in my State of KMP 2025 article, sharing business logic is now standard practice.
-However, with the release of Compose Multiplatform 1.8, the debate has shifted to the UI layer: How much UI should we actually share?
+As I discussed in my article on State of KMP 2025, sharing business logic is now standard practice.
+However, with the release of Compose Multiplatform 1.8, the debate has shifted to the UI layer: How much user interface should we really share?

-In this article, we’ll dive into advanced strategies for sharing UI code between Android and iOS without sacrificing the native “feel” that users expect.
+In this article, we’ll dive into advanced strategies for sharing UI code between Android and iOS without sacrificing the “native” feel users expect.
+This is the expanded version of the original from February 2026: I’ve added a third strategy (Selective Compose), a complete decision table, and a real migration case study.

 Strategy 1: The “Hybrid” Approach

-In this model, you share Feature Screens but keep the Navigation native.
-This is often the safest bet for existing apps migrating to KMP.
+In this model, you share Feature Screens but keep Navigation native.
+This is often the safest bet for existing applications migrating to KMP.

-- Android: Uses Jetpack Navigation (or Type-Safe Navigation).
+- Android: Use Jetpack Navigation (or Type-Safe Navigation).

 // shared/ui/ProfileScreen.kt